W G Habershon M E Habershon

 Reconstructed: Ashington (1872 – assisted in later stages)

-Richard Hancock is said to have been a freelance artist, who designed at least one window for Heaton, Butler and Bayne (see this section below) (Little etc p62).
-However, he is known for certain only from a single signature of 1917 on a window at Holtye Common.
+Richard Hancock was a freelance artist, who designed at least one window for Heaton, Butler and Bayne (see this section below) (Little etc p62) and exhibited a design at the RA in 1885 (Graves).
+However, little is known about him, not even his dates, and the only known example of his work is a single signed window of 1917 at Holtye Common.
 A stained glass painter called Albert Hancock (b1841 at Bath), recorded in St John’s Wood between 1881 and 1901 may be related, though he is not recorded as having a son called Richard.

 Glass: Holtye Common